uhyo/better-typescript-lib/README.md

 ## The Solution

 This package provides an alternative type definitions which are safer than TypeScript's built-in ones.
 With this package, TypeScript users obtain less chance of unexpectedly getting `any` values.
+For example, in this type definition the return type of `JSON.parse` is not `any`, but `JSONData` which represents all possible JSON data.

 This package also includes other improved, stricter type definitions.

 ## Usage